Diane Virginia: Angela’s Apple

-“Sure,” I replied, not knowing she had quietly asked others who sat at the conferee lunch table, the same question.
+“Sure,” I replied, not knowing she had asked the same question to many others who sat at the conferee lunch table.

 Angela divided the apple into equal sections–carefully, precisely—until she got to the last two slices.
 These she made very thin, and served them to her husband Victor and herself.
-Had I known she was going to share the entire apple with so many conferees, I would have declined so she and Victor could have had more.
-But that was not Angela’s way.
+Had I known she was going to share the entire apple with so many conferees, I would have declined.
+Then she and Victor could have had more, but this wasn’t Angela’s way.
 She enjoyed serving God’s people.
-I didn’t know this then, for it was the first day I met her.
+I didn’t know this then, because it was the first day I met her.

-Angela excelled at gentleness, and many other spiritual fruits.
-She had a genuineness about her that everyone who met her knew was real, and that came from her relationship with the Lord Jesus.
+Angela excelled at gentleness and many other spiritual fruits.
+She had a genuineness about her that everyone who met her knew was real, and these characteristics came because she prioritized her relationship with Jesus Christ.

 Father God, help me to daily serve Your people through acts of genuine love.

-Copyright © 2016 (Original Version) Copyright © 2019 (3-min Devotion, Devotion, and Hispanic Devotion): Angela’s Apple; La Manza de Angelita: Author Diane Virginia Cunio; Pen Name, Diane Virginia: All Rights Reserved: https://vinewords.net/angelas-apple-devotion/
+Copyright 2016 : Angela’s Apple; La Manza de Angelita: Diane Virginia Cunio: All Rights Reserved

 Published: October 25, 2019: Christian Broadcasting Network: Beth Patch, Senior Producer